Disc Golf Resort

 What started as a dream...

 Disc Golf Resort has set it’s sights on elevating the disc golf experience.
 How?
 By pushing for the standardization of course elements including baskets, tee pads, and signage.
 Starting with the 5 courses at Kayak Point, course elements will be identical throughout.
 From there, DGR strives to bring this level of standardization to other courses near and far.
 Disc Golf Resort course design will also match, or exceed PDGA’s player rating system.
 Courses will still vary in difficulty level and course environments, but they will all have consistency throughout.
 This is all in an effort to push the sport towards a level of standardization that does not currently exist.
-DGR locations will offer a mix of amenities including but not limited to a full service pro shop, a restaurant & bar, event rental facilities, a brewery & tap house, and camping (dependent on specific future DGR locations).
+DGR locations will offer a mix of amenities including but not limited to a variety of courses, a full service pro shop, a restaurant & bar, and event rental facilities.

 Becoming A Reality...